decomp-sem/neural-sprl/README.md

 4. predict.py assumes an input file in .json format.
 See [data/mini.sprl](data/mini.sprl) for an example.
 Output is identical .json structure, with additional field for SPR label predictions.

+## Errata

+An earlier version of this paper contained transcription errors in Appendex Tables 7 and 8.
+Please consult the most recent version of the paper on [arxiv.org](https://arxiv.org) for the corrected version.